Archive for the ‘Stop Motion Movies’ Category

 Art: It all came about so naturally with me, I don’t know, just if they want to be a producer I thin they should search inside themselves to see why.
 If it’s just to make money, that’s not good, if it’s to do something for their fellow man or fellow woman or serving society in some way.
 Service to society, that’s why I’m still keeping myself alive and as young as possible so I can service society more so that new Gumby films maintain their integrity.

 Interviewer: What do you consider your biggest career highlight, what are you especially proud of?

 Art: Some of the films I’ve written, stories.
 I don’t know, they all came out of my subconscious so it was like I’d go into like a daydream and I’d write a story and it would come from somewhere, some news would come.
 I remember Joe Clokey people would ask him about his compositions of music and he would say ‘It’s just the muses I don’t know where it comes from’ it comes from cosmic consciousness.
 I don’t believe we’re the doers, we don’t do these things, we’re not the real directors of our life.
 Our true self is the director, which is, I believe part of the overall cosmic consciousness or god so I don’t take any credit for it.

 Interviewer: Did Joe Clokey live to see any of your accomplishments.

 Art: Yes, yes.
-I remember he was travelling on a frator travelling across Europe to Paris and to sent him a telegram that I’ just gotten the contract signed for the David and Goliath series, we got the NBC series before that.
+I remember he was traveling on a freighter traveling across Europe to Paris and to sent him a telegram that I’ just gotten the contract signed for the David and Goliath series, we got the NBC series before that.
 So that was a great pleasure to him.